janosgyerik/writing-markdown-well/README.md

 All of these are normally rendered as H2 headings (`<h2>` in HTML).

-Which writing style is the most readable?

-You guessed it: I recommend this one:
+This writing stye is loud and clear, easily visible:

     Section
     -------

-It stands out loud and clear, easily visible.

 ### Level-3 headings